gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/variables-and-constants.md

 ```

-As we said, it is constant and we can't give it(re-assign) a different value to it, and also we can't declare a variable with const and not giving it  a value because if did that then because it is a constant then we wouldn't be able to give a value later and the variable would be useless and so this is the difference between `const` and the other two `(var and let)`
+As we said, it is constant and we can't give it(re-assign) a different value to it, and also we can't declare a variable with `const` and not giving it a value because if we did that we wouldn't be able to give it a value later since it's constant and therefor the variable would be useless.
+And so this is the difference between `const` and the other two `(var and let)`

 ## When to use `var`, `let`, and `const`?

-Nowadays it is "recommended" to use let and const instead of var(we will see why later) but you should use `let` whenever you are planning on changing the value of the variable, and `const` when you are planning on keeping the value as it is.
+Nowadays it is "recommended" to use let and const instead of var(we will see why later).
+Use `let` whenever you are planning on changing the value of the variable, and `const` when you are planning on keeping the value as it is.

 <br/>